-About 14% of motorcyclists die in accidents in the U.S. ended in death in 2018.
-A motorcycle accident usually means that a rider suffers serious injuries or fatalities because the body takes a more direct impact than in a standard car accident.
+Motorcyclists make up about 14% of traffic fatalities in the U.S. A motorcycle accident usually means that a rider suffers serious injuries or fatalities because the body takes a more direct impact than in a standard car accident.
 You are 27 times more likely to die in a motorcycle accident than in a car accident.

 Major Causes of Motorcycle Fatalities